the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 From what I gather, the market wants an AI / ML engineer who can:

-- Empathize with user needs
+- Understand and empathize with customer needs
 - Translate those needs to a highly effective AI / ML stack
-- Give stakeholders (especially yourself) confidence in what you built
-- Understand how your AI / ML features solve business problems (+ drive profit!)
-- Act as a generalist equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
+- Perform as an AI / ML generalist — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod

-These requirements are highly similar to what they've been for the last decade or so, but the emphasis really seems to be on agents, RAG, and evals.
+- Give stakeholders (including yourself!) confidence in what you built
+- Demonstrate how your AI / ML features help your business win

+If you've been active in AI / ML over the last decade, these requirements should look very familiar.

+But my key takeaway was that, to really stand out, you should further have a track record of building:
+- Full-stack, production-ready agents, equipped with auth, memory, human-in-the-loop, user feedback, etc.
+- Intricate RAG systems, often with a robust knowledge base component
+- Strong evaluation frameworks on both offline and online data
-In particular, providing holistic workflows for users to define, organize, execute, and analyze tasks seems to be the north star for many companies.
+- Holistic workflows for users to define, organize, execute, and analyze tasks

-It is very exciting watching AI finally upgrade from "ML can make good predictions" to "agents can convert a simple query into a 10+ step workflow".
+Clearly, there is industry-wide enthusiasm of watching AI finally graduate from "ML can make good predictions" to "agents can _actually_ convert simple natural language into dozen-step workflows".

-I touch on themes in greater depth in the next section.
+We knew this day would come, but how did it get here so _fast_?
+And how are things still speeding along?
+And how is anyone supposed to keep up with all of it?

+Nonetheless, there is a lot to know and master to be the top candidate these companies demand.

+To help cut through the noise, I discuss specific themes that surfaced across companies and roles, to help you understand what to focus on mastering if you want to land your next role.

 ## 🧠 Technical themes you'll be grilled on

-These themes surfaced in more than one interview, for totally unrelated AI products.
+These themes surfaced in more than one interview, for AI initiatives in highly diverse, essentially unrelated fields.

 Treat these as areas where you're likely to be grilled.